 “Ruth fell at his feet and thanked him warmly.
 ‘What have I done to deserve such kindness?’ she asked.
 ‘I am only a foreigner.’”
 Ruth 2:10

 Most successful people are made of people who receive a handup and not a handout.
 Get Out Get Up And Get Something (see my blog here).
-Do not have the entitlement mentality.
+Do not have the sense of entitlement.
 Do not sit and expect money to come falling out of the sky to change your situation.
 No one owes you a future, a life, or success.
 You owe it to yourself to get those things.
-You feel me?
-Glad You Do.